Director, Center for Community Planning and Development

 Office Location: UR 238A

-Kathryn Wertheim Hexter directs the Center for Community Planning and Development, Maxine Goodman Levin College of Urban Affairs, Cleveland State University.
-She joined the Levin College in 1986.
-A planner and public policy analyst, Ms. Hexter has over 25 years of experience managing and directing research projects and evaluating programs in the areas of community development, housing, mortgage foreclosure, neighborhood development, sustainable development, low-income energy assistance, city and regional planning and civic engagement.
+Kathryn Wertheim Hexter serves as director of the Center for Community Planning and Development and The Levin College Forum.
+She joined the Levin College of Urban Affairs in 1986.
+A planner and public policy analyst, Ms. Hexter has over 25 years of experience managing and directing program evaluations, research and technical assistance projects in the areas of housing policy, community and neighborhood development, sustainable development, city and regional planning and civic engagement.
 She has worked extensively with federal, state and local governmental, philanthropic and non-profit organizations.

 Areas of Expertise: